Stamkos has 3 goals and an assist, Kucherov adds 3 assists as Lightning beat Blue Jackets 5-2

 Anthony Cirelli and Stamkos scored 16 seconds apart to break an early third-period tie before Stamkos made it 5-2 on an empty-netter to complete his 13th hat trick.

-Stamkos is the first Tampa Bay player to have three straight multigoal games and is the sixth NHL player 34 or older to do it.

-“When you get in a groove like this, you certainly never want it to end,” Stamkos said.
-“It's certainly a great feeling.”

 Brayden Point had the other Tampa Bay goal and Andrei Vasilevskiy made 30 saves.
-Kucherov has 139 points, including 96 assists.
+Kucherov has 139 points.

-“It's crazy,” Stamkos said of Kucherov's season, “He's special and having a magical season.”

 The Lightning hold the top Eastern Conference wild card and trail Toronto by six points for third place in the Atlantic Division.
 Both teams have four games left.